 Before you crank the temperature of your Traeger to 350°F or the “High” setting – I highly recommend that you clean your grill.

-It is fairly common for grease fires to start if your drip tray is full of grease or if your grill’s barrel is full of excess dust.
+If you don’t clean out your pellet grill and crank the temperature to “High,” it is fairly common for grease fires to start if your drip tray is full of grease.

 In the photo below, you can see that my drip tray is full of grease from the ribs I just smoked.
 This grease is fine if you plan on smoking more things at lower temperatures such as 180°F or 225°F.